hdfiresky/AI-Powered-Task-Manager/fastapi_backend.md

 # Expose the port the app runs on
 EXPOSE 8000

+# --- PRODUCTION COMMAND ---
-# Define the command to run your app using uvicorn
+# Use Gunicorn as the process manager to run multiple Uvicorn workers.
-# We use --host 0.0.0.0 to make it accessible from outside the container
-CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "8000"]
+# This is the recommended setup for production to handle concurrent requests
+# and leverage multiple CPU cores.
+#
+# -w 4: Starts 4 worker processes.
+A good starting point is (2 * CPU_CORES) + 1.
+# -k uvicorn.workers.UvicornWorker: Specifies that Gunicorn should use Uvicorn's worker class.
+# --bind 0.0.0.0:8000: Binds the server to port 8000 on all network interfaces.
+CMD ["gunicorn", "-w", "4", "-k", "uvicorn.workers.UvicornWorker", "main:app", "--bind", "0.0.0.0:8000"]
 ```

 ### 2. Create a `.dockerignore` File

-To keep your Docker image small and clean, you should exclude unnecessary files.
-Create a `.dockerignore` file in the same directory.
+To keep your Docker image small and clean, exclude unnecessary files.

 **File: `.dockerignore`**
 ```